 Dems' confidential 2015 memo warned against interacting with 'radical' Black Lives Matter movement

-A newly resurfaced November 2015 memo from a senior Democratic Congressional Campaign Committee (DCCC) official calls the Black Lives Movement "radical," and offers Democratic House candidates suggestions for how to handle activists who attempt to approach their campaigns.
+A newly resurfaced November 2015 memo from a senior Democratic Congressional Campaign Committee (DCCC) official calls the Black Lives Matter Movement "radical," and offers Democratic House candidates suggestions for how to handle activists who attempt to approach their campaigns.

-The secretive document, ostensibly first leaked in 2016 by the hacker "Guccifer 2.0," was characterized as insensitive and condescending at the time.
-Now, as Democrats are confronted with a newly resurgent Black Lives Matter (BLM) movement that has led politicians to kneel in kente cloths and changed free speech norms across the country, the memo threatens to undermine their stated commitment to drastic reform following the in-custody death of George Floyd.
+The secretive document, first leaked in 2016 by the hacker "Guccifer 2.0," was characterized as insensitive and condescending at the time.
+Now, as Democrats are confronted with a newly resurgent Black Lives Matter (BLM) movement that has led politicians to kneel in kente cloths and changed free speech norms across the country, the memo threatens to undermine their stated commitment to reform following the in-custody death of George Floyd.

 "This document should not be emailed or handed to anyone outside of the building," the memo from Troy Perry, a top DCCC official, begins.
 "Please only give campaign staff these best practices in meetings or over the phone."